bionlplab/poagnet/README.md

-# Primary open-angle glaucoma diagnosis from fundus photographs using deep supervised siamese network
+# Primary open-angle glaucoma diagnosis from fundusphotographs using siamese network